zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

     - Select **No Credential** as this is a public bucket.
     - Click on the **Test** button to test the connection.
 Then click **Create**.

 5. From the MOVIESTREAMLANDING location, drag the **sales_sample** folder over to the right hand pane.
 Note that a dialog box appears asking if we want to load all the files in this folder to a single target table.
-In this case, we have 24 parquet files that we want to load into a single table.
+In this case, we have 24 parquet files partitioned by month that we want to load into a single table.
 Click **OK**.

     ![Select sales_dample](images/select-sales-sample.png)